ChingHuanChiu/GPT2---OBeiGong/README.md

 ## Introduction
   The name "OBeiGong" is the pronunciation of Taiwanese, which means the answers is nonsense.LOL

-  Using the [百科類問答(baike2018qa)](https://github.com/brightmart/nlp_chinese_corpus) and [chatbot dataset](https://github.com/gunthercox/chatterbot-corpus/tree/master/chatterbot_corpus/data/chinese) to make a simple QA model by finetuning the GPT2 model.
+  Using the [PTT 中文語料](https://github.com/zake7749/Gossiping-Chinese-Corpus) and [chatbot dataset](https://github.com/gunthercox/chatterbot-corpus/tree/master/chatterbot_corpus/data/chinese) to make a simple QA model by finetuning the GPT2 model.

 ## Data Preprocessing
   In order to deal with large text input (length of tokens > 1024), the following strategy is using: